lukasexists/nZombies-Unlimited-Revived/README.md

-This is probably just gonna be me doing maintnance on this, but whatever lol
+This is probably just gonna be me and other people doing maintenance on this, but whatever lol

 # nZombies Unlimited
 nZombies Unlimited is an experimental idea of breaking the [original nZombies](https://github.com/Zet0rz/nzombies) free from its limits.
 It is a complete recreation built from the ground up with the idea of modularizing _everything_ and supporting full toolkits for Config creation.